 Section G, Disciplinary Codes.
 Each faculty member is assigned a four-digit disciplinary (CIP) code.
 The code represents the faculty member's academic assignment, not just their area of expertise.
 Normally, faculty members will be assigned the general disciplinary code associated with the faculty member's academic assignment.
-In some larger programs, faculty members' assignments are highly specialized (i.e. a significant majority of all upper and lower division instruction is focused on a single sub disciplinary code should be used.
+In some larger programs, faculty members' assignments are highly specialized (i.e. a significant majority of all upper and lower division instruction is focused on a single sub discipline, possibly including specialized advising and service assignments).
+In these cases, a more specialized disciplinary code should be used.
 A complete list of available CIP codes may be downloaded from the Human Resources website (www.sou.edu/hrs) by clicking on the link to Collective Bargaining Agreements and downloading the PDF document labeled CIP Codes.
 Faculty members may obtain their individual CIP codes from their Director.